OfficeDev/office-js-docs-pr/docs/outlook/contextual-outlook-add-ins.md

 ## How to launch a contextual add-in

 A user launches a contextual add-in through text, either a known entity or a developer's regular expression.
 Typically, a user identifies a contextual add-in because the entity is highlighted.
 The following example shows how highlighting appears in a message.
-Here the entity (an address) is colored blue and underlined with a dotted blue line.
+Here, the entity (an address) is colored blue and underlined with a dotted blue line.
 A user launches the contextual add-in by clicking the highlighted entity.

-**Example of text with highlighted entity (an address)**

 ![Shows the highlighted entity within an email.](../images/outlook-detected-entity-highlight.png)

 When there are multiple entities or contextual add-ins in a message, there are a few user interaction rules:

 - If there are multiple entities, the user has to click a different entity to launch the add-in for it.